Dinukaawsh/my-portifolio/README.md

 1. Create a new component in `components/pages/`
 2. Add it to the `sections` array in `page.tsx`
 3. Update navigation if needed
+4. (Optional) Publications: when you add it, create `components/pages/publications/publications.tsx` and include its data in `components/content` if needed

 ### Setting Up Authentication & Backend Services